Mid-century modern design has surged again in popularity for the past decade thanks to its clean lines and an eminently cool vibe.

 While there’s much debate on the actual years that encompass the mid-century modern era, most sources generally accept that the heyday was roughly 1945-1969.
 Writer and art historian Cara Greenberg originally dreamt up the term mid-century modern in 1984 as the title for her book about this design era.

-Also, after World War II, cities in the US were expanding and suburbs growing, creating the need for quickly built housing and the furniture go in it.
-From there the mid-century modern movement grew, bringing modernism into the post-war suburbs with furnishings crafted from new materials for modern American families: It was functional, comfortable and practical.
+After World War II, cities in the US were expanding and suburbs growing.
+This creates the need for quickly built housing and the furniture go in it.
+From there the mid-century modern movement grew.
+Moreover, it brought modernism into the post-war suburbs with furnishings crafted for the modern American living room: It was functional, comfortable and practical.

 Ray Eames and Charles Eames, whose names are synonymous with mid-century modern, felt the philosophy was simple and powerful: “Getting the most of the best to the greatest number of people for the least amount of money.”

 While the mid-century modern design era actually encompasses a number of styles, there are elements that are characteristic of the period, says Iris Abbey.

 The design philosophy is about focusing on the basic elements and the function of the piece.
 It’s about as far away as you can get from the embellished and heavily ornamented pieces of the past: Baroque, Victorian, Colonial, etc.

 The pieces that are Bio-morphic are organic, curved, smooth surfaces, shaped like kidneys and boomerangs, in direct contrast to more angular modern styles of the machine category.

 New, Mixed Materials